margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful that people are musical
 * Grateful for each and every day that the Truth, the light shines on something new
 * Grateful for Sam Cooke seeing a changge coming
+* Grateful for a secure sense of self, less affected by people
+* Grateful for boundaries with myself
+* Grateful for all the people in the Cumberland
+* Grateful for an ode to ants crawling
+* Grateful for surprises in book stores
+* Grateful for the book page sitting on the window
+* Grateful for memories, nostalgia, and childlike hearts
+* Grateful to eat my lunch
+* Grateful for the musicians in Memphis democratizing "dare to suck"
 * Grateful for the change for our country on the 4th of July, 2021
 * Grateful for Nelson Mandela
 * Grateful for rebirthing